Dolomites walk overview

 Situated on the edge of a small village, your accommodation is in a lovely family-run 4-star hotel, surrounded by alpine meadows and soaring peaks, where you will enjoy the best of Tyrolean hosptitality.
 Generous breakfast and delicious alla carte dinners are included.
 At the end of your visit, you will be driven back to Bolzano.

 The five walks during the tour are straightforward, following well-marked and well-maintained paths with no dramatic climbs or descents (where necessary, you will take cable cars to the start of the high walks) and follow good tracks across alpine meadows to the valleys below, stopping at mountain huts along the way for breaks and lunch.
 The circuit walk on Day 5 (6 hours) has some ‘exposed’ sections so is not suitable for people who suffer from vertigo – there is an alternative walk.
+This a Grade 3 walk (click here for details).

 The accommodation and the food